 Q: We want to create content, but how can we tell which topics are most relevant for our audience right now?

 The answer to this question reverts back to your personas.
 Think about who you’re targeting and put yourself in their shoes.
 What content would be relevant to them?

 Of course, ‘putting yourself in their shoes’ is easier said than done.
 Consider also that while everyone is going through the same pandemic right now, every organisation will be experiencing it differently, as will every person within those organisations.

 To uncover what new challenges are keeping your buyers up at night, your best approach is to ask them.

 Interview your existing customers to gather qualitative data on how their paint points, aspirations, and business goals have been impacted in the short-term.
 Ask the same questions of your database to build up a bigger, more quantitative picture.
 Ask them how they anticipate their needs changing in the future, and repeat the exercise in three months’ time to see what they actually need and how their market has changed in the long-term.

 Simple outreach like this can replace the newsletter or database communications you’d normally send out, meaning it will take no more time or effort.
 And if you’re on HubSpot or you have similar automation tools in place, you can reach thousands of people with personalised outreach in little to no time at all.

-“All this information can be used to write informative, genuinely valuable comms that you know will help your buyers.
-When it comes to creating content, you couldn’t ask for more.”
+“All this information can be used to write informative, genuinely valuable comms that you know will help your buyers.”
 Dr Thomas Brown, Head of Content, BabelQuest

 Whether you’re in sales or marketing, HubSpot’s video tool, Vidyard, is at your disposal for engaging with customers and prospects.
 When the pandemic first hit, video was first on many organisations’ lists as a means of continuing to reach out to, engage, and nurture prospects through personalised interactions that imitate face-to-face meetings.